payara/Payara-Community-Documentation/documentation/payara-micro/payara-micro.md

 ```Shell
 java -jar payara-micro.jar --port 2468
 ```

+### 5.1.1 Precedence
+If specifying multiple options at once, the following precedence is followed:

+_rootDir < domainConfig < autoBindHttp | autoBindSsl < port | sslPort_

+In English: The domain.xml in the directory specified by the _rootDir_ option (if one exists) is overriden by the domain.xml specified with the _domainConfig_ option.
+The Http and Https port numbers specified in either of these domain.xml files are overidden to be the default values of 8080 and 8081 when the _autoBindHttp_ or _autoBindSsl_ options are enabled respectively.
+These default port values are then overriden in turn by the port numbers specified with the _port_ or _sslPort_ options.

 ## 5.2 Configuring an Instance Programmatically
 There are various methods available for configuring a Payara Micro instance programmatically.
 You can only configure an instance before it is bootstrapped however.